7 Things That Make Your Pretend School Dramatic Play Absolutely Look Like School

 Turning dramatic play into a pretend school gives students many ways to learn.
 This also makes learning feel fun for them.
 In this blog post, I am going to show you pics of how I made my school play area.
 You will see the 7 things you need to make your own pretend school too.

-If you like what you see, then feel free to visit my teachers pay teachers store and download this theme.
+If you like what you see, then feel free to visit the Pre-K Let's Play dramatic play collection and download this theme.

 Are you ready?